gravypower/Dimmy/README.md

 There are two essential parts of how Dimmy works.
 The first is your project directory; this is where the public development settings and a docker-compose template are stored and ultimately checked into source control.
 Next is the runtime directory where non-public development settings, the generated docker-compose file, and any bind mounts are found; this directory would generally not be committed to source control.

+## Mission

+Dimmy aims to be a tool that decorates a developers experience, support both Windows and Linux containers, be transparent in what it is doing and above all not bring lock-in.
+I want to ensure that everything that Dimmy does a developer can continue doing even without Dimmy but maybe a bit slower.

 ## Inspiration

 There have been a few inspirations for this project, the main one being [Lando](https://docs.lando.dev/) and initially I wanted to use that tool, but there were two issues/roadblocks for me, and so Dimmy was conceived.
 The first was that it seemed to me that it was geared to Linux containers; it has a bunch of really cool features, but some of them were not available on Windows containers.
 This, coupled with the fact I could not get it working at all with a Windows container, made me drop this asperation but not the inspiration.
 The other was it is written in NodeJS, not that I think this is a bad language its just I prefer C# and the .NET Core stack.

-Dimmy aims to be a tool that decorates a developers experience, support both Windows and Linux containers, be transparent in what it is doing and above all not bring lock-in.
-I want to ensure that everything that Dimmy does a developer can continue doing even without Dimmy but maybe a bit slower.
+The other was [node-red](https://nodered.org/) I like how it uses tags on npm packages to distribute plugins, and I wanted to see if I could do something similar with NuGet.

 ## Getting started